djc/runa/README.rst

 * Clang (tested with 3.3 and 3.4)

 So far, it has only been tested on 64-bits OS X and Linux and 32-bits Linux.
-The LLVM IR targets Yosemite, this could cause warnings on older OS X. Look at the final lines of ``runac/codegen.py`` to change the target triple.
+The LLVM IR targets Yosemite on OS X, this could cause warnings on older versions.
+Look at the final lines of ``runac/codegen.py`` to change the target triple.

 How to get started